HOW SCHOOLS, PARENTS CAN HELP KIDS IDENTIFY 'FAKE NEWS'

 "Truth and knowledge are ways of knowing, however, there is a wide spectrum of how they are interpreted and how these interpretations are communicated," said Kristen "Mac" Machczynski, the research and innovation leader at GEMS.
 "As news becomes more accessible to the global population, our responsibility is to respectfully inquire about whether what we know is as 'true' as often as possible.
 Learning to discern between real and fake news takes practice, patience, and the willingness to become more knowledgeable."

-Other schools, too, are taken steps to make students savvy consumes of online content.
+Other schools, too, are taking steps to make students savvy consumers of online content.
 These efforts include a version of news "Simon Says" in the classroom and sharing real and fake news stories with partner schools via Skype and trying to identify the fake ones.

 Parents can get involved with the effort, as well, by encouraging their children to consider the sources of material they find online.
 Project Look Sharp, a media-literacy initiative at Ithaca College, has come up with a series of questions that both teachers and parents can suggest that young people ask about online articles.